Copyright Infringement and File Sharing

 1) Unauthorized Reproduction

 The FBI investigates allegations of criminal copyright infringement and violators are prosecuted.
-Watch this video on downloading music legally, produced by the RIAA, to learn how to legally protect yourself.

 For additional information regarding the Digital Millennium Copyright Act (DMCA) of 1998), go to